senseobservationsystems/sense-android-library/sense-android-library/documentation/architecture.md

 SenseService is implemented in nl.sense_os.service.SenseService.

-More details on SenseService [here](docs/sense_service.md).
+More details on SenseService [here](documentation/sense_service.md).

 ## 2. SensePlatform

-This provides a high level abstraction to SenseService.
-It will create and bind to a new SenseService when created.
+The SensePlatform class provides an abstraction to simplify the interaction with the SenseService, user management and sensor data access.
+It's a proxy class which by instantiating binds (and starts if needed) the SenseService.
+You can then use the high level methods of this class, and/or get the service object to work directly with the SenseService.

 SensePlatform is implemented in nl.sense_os.platform.SensePlatform.

-More details on SensePlatform [here](docs/sense_platform.md).
+More details on SensePlatform [here](documentation/sense_platform.md).

 ## 3. SenseApplication